Tea culture: Germany

 While coffee remains more popular than tea in Germany, the region of East Frisia is noted for its consumption of tea and its tea culture.
 Nearly 75 percent of all tea imported to Germany is consumed in this region.

-Intense blends of Assam tea, Ceylon, and Darjeeling (East-Frisian Blend) are served whenever there are visitors to an East Frisian home or other gatherings, as well as with breakfast, mid-afternoon, and mid-evening.
-The traditional preparation is as follows: A Kluntje, a white rock candy sugar that melts slowly, is added to the empty cup (allowing multiple cups to be sweetened), then the tea is poured over the Kluntje.
-A heavy cream "cloud" ("Wölkje"—a diminutive of 'cloud' in Frisian) is added to the tea "water", the sugar represents "land".
-It is served without a spoon and traditionally drunk unstirred, i. e. in three tiers: In the beginning, one predominantly tastes the cream, then the tea, and finally, the sweet taste of kluntje at the bottom of the cup.
-Stirring the tea would blend all three tiers into one and spoil the traditional tea savouring.
-The tea is served with small cookies during the week and cakes during special occasions or on weekends as a special treat.
-Some of the most common traditional cakes and pastries to accompany tea are apple strudel, black forest cake, and other cakes flavored with chocolate and hazelnut.
+Intense blends of Assam tea, Ceylon, and Darjeeling (East-Frisian Blend) are served whenever there are visitors to an East-Frisian home or other gatherings, as well as with breakfast, mid-afternoon, and mid-evening.
+The traditional preparation is as follows: Kluntje, a white rock candy sugar that melts slowly, is added to the empty cup (allowing multiple cups to be sweetened), and then the tea is poured over the Kluntje.
+A heavy cream "cloud" ("Wölkje"—a diminutive of 'cloud' in Frisian) is added to the tea "water", and the sugar represents "land".
+It is served without a spoon and traditionally drunk unstirred, i.e., in three tiers: In the beginning, one predominantly tastes the cream, then the tea, and finally the sweet taste of kluntje at the bottom of the cup.
+Stirring the tea would blend all three tiers into one and spoil the traditional tea flavour.
+The tea is served with small cookies during the week and cakes on special occasions or on weekends as a special treat.
+Some of the most common traditional cakes and pastries to accompany tea are apple strudel, black forest cake, and other cakes flavoured with chocolate and hazelnut.